Please email your comments & questions to geovisual at comcast.net. Thank you.

 1956 - "Life out of chaos," Narvik (Norway).
 Also known as "The woman on the square."
 One of three peace sculptures in Narvik.
 Dedicated in 1956, 1995 and 2006.
 Narkik is known as a city of peace.

-1956 - Sarcophagus of Woodrow Wilson, Washington National Cathedral, Cleveland Park, Massachusetts & Wisconsin Avenues, Washington, DC (USA).
+1956 - Sarcophagus of Woodrow Wilson, Washington National Cathedral, Cleveland Park, Massachusetts & Wisconsin Avenues, NW, Washington, DC (USA).
 "Woodrow Wilson [1856-1924] was the 28th President of the US and winner of the 1919 Nobel Peace Prize.
-Only president buried in the District of Columbia proper.
+Only president buried in DC proper.
 Originally buried in the Bethlehem Chapel in the crypt of Washington National Cathedral.
 In 1956, celebrating the centennial of his birth, the Cathedral arranged for his removal to this sarcophagus in the south aisle of the nave proper.
 It is decorated with symbols of Princeton University (of which he was president), the state of New Jersey (of which he was governor), and the Seal of the US.
-Windows of the Wilson Bay depict war and peace, commemorating his service as president during the WW-I, as does the sword on the top of the sarcophagus."
+Windows of the Wilson Bay depict war and peace, commemorating his service as president during WW-I, as does the sword on the top of the sarcophagus."

 1956-1969 - Peace & Justice Murals, Third Unitarian Church, Mayfield & Fulton Streets, Chicago, Illinois (USA).
 24 murals depicting "saints of liberalism."
 Painted by artist Andrene Kauffman [1905-1993] over a 14 year period.
 The "saints" (in alphabetical order) are: Jane Addams, John Peter Altgeld (governor 1893-1897), Susan B. Anthony, E.T.
 Buehrer (minister 1941-1969), Albert Camus, William Ellery Channing, Confucius, Ralph Waldo Emerson, Mohandas Gandhi (left image), Jesus, Martin Luther King Jr., Thomas Jefferson, Abraham Lincoln (right image), James Martineau, Thomas Paine.
 Theodore Parker; Joseph Priestley, Siddhartha Gautama, Socrates, Harriet Tubman.
 Johann Wolfgang von Goethe, Walt Whitman, Roger Williams & Woodrow Wilson.